di-danilenko/gender_climate_justice/README.md

 ### Executing

-* How to run the program
+* How to run the program.
-* Step-by-step bullets
+* Explain the order of code parts.
 ```
 code blocks for commands
 ```